Crying Jordan: Creation and timeline

 The source photo was taken by Associated Press photographer Stephan Savoia during Jordan's speech at his Basketball Hall of Fame induction ceremony on September 11, 2009.

 The image was used in 2012, without modification, to comment on Jordan's decision to buy the Charlotte Bobcats NBA franchise.
 The photoshopped head alone was first used in 2014 by posters on internet message board Boxden.com.

 "Crying Jordan" began to attract mainstream media attention in late 2015 and early 2016 and would eventually become a globally used internet meme.

 After Game 6 of the 2021 NBA Finals, in which the Milwaukee Bucks defeated the Phoenix Suns to win the championship, a media producer purchased the domain CryingJordan.com and sent a re-direct to Chris Paul's profile page on the Phoenix Suns website.

 An open-source mobile app called "The Crying Jordan Meme Generator" allows users to easily add the Jordan image to other images, and has been downloaded by several thousand people.

 Media critics have suggested that the popularity of the meme stems in part because "[i]t's the ultimate alpha [male] in a vulnerable position", and that "people simultaneously mock and celebrate ... a masculine star who expresses vulnerability".

 Usage

 Outside the Internet world, the meme has been referenced in interviews by various athletes and public figures, such as basketball player Draymond Green, professional golfer Jordan Spieth, and the rapper Schoolboy Q. Various athletes, like Stephen Curry, Jon Jones and Roberto Luongo have also used the image self-deprecatingly on social media after struggling or failing in games, or having suffered some other misfortune.
 Outside of sports, the image has also been used in combination with images of politicians like Barack Obama and Marco Rubio.
+The meme is still in use today in popular Facebook groups such as Crying Jordan Meme Fans, and has inspired similar meme faces such as Uncle Denzel, Uncle Shay, and the infamous "Big Ern".